sdemyanov/ConvNet/README.md

 TECHNICAL DETAILS

 - To run the c++ version, you first need to compile it.
 To do that, you need to run 'compile' script in the main folder.
 It can be compiled to work with either double and float types.
 To change it, you need to modify the settings in ftype.h file and recompile the files.
+- You can also specify if you want c++ version to be multi-thread or not by changing the value of macros USE_MULTITHREAD in the same file.
+By default it is, however if you run several Matlabs in parallel, I would recommend to use the single-thread version.
+- For stability purposes all values that are less then a threshold are considered as 0.
+You can change the threshold in ftype.h and cnnsetup.m, however you need to understand why you do this.

 - The code uses c++11 features, so the compiler must understand them.
 In Windows it was tested with Microsoft SDK 7.1, in Ubuntu with g++ 4.7.
 Note, that it is possible to use g++ 4.7 only in Matlab R2013b or later.
 However, it does not understand c++11 by default.
 To enable c++11 features in Linux, you need to do the following:
 1).
 Open the file <matlabroot>/bin/mexopts.sh,